EdShel/CsFromFolder/README.md

 ## Create a template file.

 This file may be of any size, extension and so on.
-But it has to contain a region __#region FOR EACH FILE__ with specific content and the ending for it __#endregion__.
+But it has to contain a region __#region %FOR EACH FILE%__ with specific content and the ending for it __#endregion__.

 This region will be repeated for every discovered file and must contain keywords which will be replaced with a properly formatted file names (ones discovered in the folder).